-Most are asymptomatic, however some are painful.
-The defect allows ingrowth of nerve endings and granulation tissue.
+Most are asymptomatic, however, some are painful.
+The defect allows an ingrowth of nerve endings and granulation tissue.
 Fissures near the dorsal root ganglion are especially likely to be painful.

 Synonyms & Alternative Spellings